 - April 11-13, 2013: 3rd Veterinary Social Work Summit

 Check out this wonderful blog series by Julie Hecht on our own master trainer Tom Brownlee.
 The first part is bite work, the second part was narcotics detection and the most recent post was her service dog abilities!
 Julie also spoke on the Carroll campus in March 2011.

 The Anthrozoology major at Carroll College is the first-degree program of its kind in the nation.
 Can an animal raise the quality of your life?
 In the Yellowstone Public Radio program Home Ground, Dr. Anne Perkins explains how she initiated this exciting program, what the students learn, and what they can do with the degree.

 Dr. Anne Perkins (WMA)

 Animals & the Elderly

 Dr. Marie Suthers, professor of anthrozoology, was a recent presenter at the Governor’s Conference on Aging and the Montana Gerontology Society Conference, Insights into Alzheimer’s Disease: Lifespan Respite Care and Other Aging Resources and Supports.

-Dr. Suthers session titled “Animals and the Elderly: The Human-Animal Relationships to Promote Successful Aging” looked at human health benefits of interaction with animals including physiological benefits such as reduction in cardiovascular disease risk factors and stress reduction, psychological benefits, social benefits and facilitation of healthy activities.
-Animal assisted interventions were discussed including the positive effects of therapy animals for Alzheimer’s patients and benefits for caregivers.
-In addition, she introduced the concept of fish aquariums to sooth Alzheimer’s patients, increase food intake, and improve staff morale.
+Dr. Suthers session titled “Animals and the Elderly: The Human-Animal Relationships to Promote Successful Aging” looked at human health benefits of interaction with animals including physiological benefits such as the reduction in cardiovascular disease risk factors and stress reduction, psychological benefits, social benefits and facilitation of healthy activities.
+Animal-assisted interventions were discussed including the positive effects of therapy animals for Alzheimer’s patients and benefits for caregivers.
+In addition, she introduced the concept of fish aquariums to soothe Alzheimer’s patients, increase food intake, and improve staff morale.